 Selection is based on availability at the preferred hospital.
 It is recommended to book your externship a minimum of 6-8 months in advance.

 I was introduced to aspects of veterinary medicine that I had not had any experience with before – I learned about neonatal care in dogs, performed a neurological examination, set up the IVFT system and gained experience with anaesthetic monitoring.

 Other skills that I practiced included suturing, small lump removal, incisor extractions, dental nerve blocks, canine jugular blood sampling, and IV catheterisation.
 My favourite part about the placement was being able to scrub in and assist with some of the surgeries.
 I also enjoyed following the emergency cases that came into the hospital.

 Student in British Columbia

-Free boarding is available at select hospitals.
+Students can take advantage of free boarding by working at any hospital that offers such facilities or at any nearby hospitals.
 The photos shown below are from two of the four hospitals that can provide a furnished apartment for students.